Commando Training Centre Royal Marines: Courses

-Candidates who wish to become Other Ranks are required to pass Recruit Orientation Phase (ROP) for 4 weeks before beginning the mainstream 32 weeks training held at CTCRM, in addition to undergoing academic, medical and interview assessments for candidates to the British armed forces.
-New entry training for Royal Marines other ranks (the "commando course") is undertaken at CTCRM, at Dartmoor, and at Woodbury Common, Devon, and is conducted over thirty-two weeks.
+Candidates who wish to become Other Ranks are required to pass Recruit Orientation Phase (ROP) of two weeks before beginning the mainstream 32 weeks training.
+Before they start ROP they undergo academic, medical and interview assessments.
+New entry training for Royal Marines other ranks (culminating in a month long "commando course") is undertaken at CTCRM, at Dartmoor, and at Woodbury Common, Devon, and is conducted over thirty-two weeks.
 Candidates who pass the commando course receive the award of the green beret, the distinguishing mark of a commando.